 Thank you for your interest in seeking funding from the Department of Crime Victim Assistance Grants in the South Carolina Attorney General's Office.
 We encourage you to read through this document in its entirety as you prepare to apply for consideration.
 All applicants must meet the eligibility requirements.
-Completed applications, including attaching the required documents, should be submitted through our AGO grants portal no later than 5:00 p.m. on April 27, 2022.
+Completed applications, including the required documents, should be submitted through our AGO grants portal no later than 5:00 p.m. on April 20, 2023.
 Late applications will not be accepted.
-Note: Due to the possibility of a reduction in VOCA funding we are discouraging any new VOCA project applications for the FFY2022 grant year; however, should additional funding be provided and/or a major crisis occurs, an application would be considered.
+Note: Due to the possibility of a reduction in VOCA funding we are discouraging any new VOCA project applications for the FFY2023 grant year.
+DCVAG encourages applicants applying for new projects to do so under SAVS funding.